Overview

 Step 4: Test autoscaling (optional)

-If you installed KEDA, test the autoscaling behavior.To scale on different metrics, you can create a custom
+If you installed KEDA, you can test the autoscaling behavior by generating sustained load and observing how the deployment scales in response.To scale on different metrics, you can create a custom

 ScaledObject.
 For information about ScaledObject, see the KEDA ScaledObject specification.You can also change the autoscaling threshold in the helm values overrides: vllm.workload.deployment.autoscale.cacheUtilizationThreshold.Generate load

 Use the included load testing script.
-Navigate to theinference/basic/hack/tests directory and run the following command:
+Navigate to theinference/basic/hack/tests directory and run the load test against your endpoint.
+The test takes a few minutes to complete.

 results.json, you should see something similar to the following: